 - Consider learning how to utilize meditative breathing.
 The breath is a powerful tool that can be harnessed to bring down the heart rate preventing a huge cortisol jump from the adrenals that sets a negative chain reaction off in the body.

-Target Heart Rate
+2. Target Heart Rate

 Your target heart rate gives you a guideline for the intensity of your exercise on the cardiovascular system.
 A good, simple way to determine your maximum target heart rate for your training efforts is to subtract your age from 220.
 The number identified becomes the maximum target heart rate and is considered the heart’s 100% effort.
-See sample table below.
+See example below.

-Both the H10 and WahooTICKRX have a calorie tracking feature during an exercise session.
 Heart rate monitors only indirectly estimate calories expended during certain types of exercise.
 For greatest calorie counting accuracy you must be able to include VO2 max along with HR max, VO2 max, gender, age weight and HR rest.
 The VO2 max measures the maximum amount of oxygen the body utilizes during intense or maximal exercise.
 It is measured as milliliters of oxygen used in one minute per kilogram of body weight.

 Does that mean that the estimate of calories expended is not useful unless you know your VO2 max?
 This is not necessarily true.
 If you are consistent in monitoring your activity using a heart rate monitor the calorie data gathered is accurate unto itself.
 Combine this information with a structured nutrition plan to manage weight loss goals.
 Typically it takes 3,500 calories burned in a week through exercise to lose a pound of fat.
 It is important to know generally how many calories you are taking in so you can find the tipping point where your metabolism works for you and starts to burn bodyfat stores.